We may earn commission from affiliate links →

 The beach is relatively thin, but as before, it’s never going to be hugely crowded, as most people prefer to venture to the coastline and enjoy the Black Sea beaches.

-However, they’re missing out as this is a very pretty and chilled out spot and ideal for nature lovers.
+However, they’re missing out as this is a very pretty and chilled spot ideal for nature lovers.
 Bring your binoculars if you’re a bird watcher, as you’ll find plenty of different spaces around here while enjoying a dip in the calm waters.

 One of the most popular beaches in Romania is, without a doubt, Plaja Corbu, but that doesn’t mean it’s a crowded beach!